For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 Summary

+The two layers of activated carbon will fight odors from inside your vehicle and block them from outside.
 You’ll definitely want to give these filters a try if your end goal is to freshen up the cabin of your car.

 ACDelco Original Equipment Cabin Air Filter

 Another benefit is that mold and bacteria shouldn’t grow on it.
 This means you won’t have to wait for that trademark “old filter” musty smell to appear after a while.
-In usual circumstances, it should perform consistently until the end of its lifespan.

 Users living in regions where a functional HVAC system is essential to comfort will definitely appreciate this as well.